 The political committee "Citizens for Energy Choices" is seeking to place an amendment that would re-regulate the electric utility industry on the 2020 ballot by Citizen initiative.
-The political committee has submitted 79,132 valid signatures advancing the measure to the Florida Supreme Court for review.
-The Court has not yet set dates to file briefs or set a hearing schedule, but these dates should be available in early March.
-Statewide continues to work with the Board and co-op CEOs to assess the best approach for the co-ops to take regarding this initiative.
-As more details emerge, we will try to include updates in future reports.
+The political committee has submitted 79,132 valid signatures advancing the measure for a Supreme Court review.
+The proposal calls for wholesale and retail electricity markets to "be fully competitive so that electricity customers are afforded meaningful choices among a wide variety of competing electricity providers."
+If the Supreme Court approves the wording of the proposal, Citizens for Energy Choices would need to submit at least 766,200 valid signatures to get on the November 2020 ballot.